A NETWORKED PROJECT

-The Cité des Vins is a networked project, with three wine-related structures in three entry points to the Bourgogne winegrowing region, in Beaune, Mâcon, and Chablis.
-Each of these three sites will promote the wines from the whole of the Bourgogne area, and will be a natural invitation to discover and explore the surrounding region.
+The Cité des vins & des Climats de Bourgogne is a networked project, with three wine-related structures in three entry points to the Bourgogne winegrowing region; Beaune, Mâcon, and Chablis.
+Each of these three sites will promote the wines from the whole of the Bourgogne area.

 As the “Capital of Bourgogne wines”, Beaune is an obvious choice and offers a central point of influence.
 To the north, Chablis will highlight the unique richness of the Chablis and Grand Auxerrois winegrowing areas, while Mâcon will showcase the vines of the southern part of the Bourgogne region.

-The Cité des Vins in Beaune will be part of a 15-hectare urban planning project made up of the Cité des Vins and private structures, including a luxury hotel, a reception center, a shopping mall, and two restaurants.
-The Cité des Vins will extend across almost 3,600 square meters.
+The Cité in Beaune will be part of a 10-hectare urban planning project made up of the Cité des vins & des Climats de Bourgogne and private structures, including a luxury hotel, a reception center, a shopping mall.
+The Cité des vins & des Climats de Bourgogne will extend across almost 3,600 square meters.

-In Chablis, the Cité des Vins will be created on the historic site of the Petit Pontigny cellars.
-These elegant monastic buildings will also be extended and the new site will cover around 900 square meters..
+In Chablis, the Cité des vins will be created on the historic site of the Petit Pontigny cellars.
+These elegant monastic buildings will also be extended and the new site will cover around 1000 square meters.

 - The Bourgogne region: Its history, its territories, and its traditions

-- The Climats: Our model of terroir winegrowing
+- The Climats: A model of terroir winegrowing

 - The men and women who have shaped our vineyards and who bring life to the region